Estimated reading time: 6 minutes

 Overstimulation can look like:

-A child who takes three hours to start homework isn’t avoiding the task—they literally don’t know how to begin.
+A child who takes three hours to start homework isn’t avoiding the task, they literally don’t know how to begin.
 Their brain can’t sequence the steps through the overwhelm.
+When the brain is overwhelmed, it can’t organize or initiate action.

 Constant corrections—You didn’t hand that in… You didn’t listen… You forgot again…—trigger shame.
-Shame dysregulates the brain further, especially for inattentive ADHD children who already feel “behind.”
+Shame dysregulates the brain further, especially in children with emotional dysregulation who already feel “behind.”

 Shift from correction to coaching: